luxonis/depthai-docs-website/source/pages/faq.rst

 - USB3C Onboard Camera Edition (`BW1098OBC <https://docs.luxonis.com/products/bw1098obc/>`__) is **0.345** meters
 - Modular Cameras at Mimumum Spacing (e.g. `BW1098FFC <https://docs.luxonis.com/products/bw1098ffc/>`__) is **0.115** meters

-So if you have the need for this shorter minimum distance when using monocular neural inference fused with disparity depth, reach out to us on slack, email, or discuss.luxonis.com to let us know.
+So if you have the need for this shorter minimum distance when using monocular neural inference fused with disparity depth, reach out to us on Discord, email, or discuss.luxonis.com to let us know.
 It's on our roadmap but we haven't yet seen a need for it, so we haven't prioritized implementing it (yet!).

 What Are The Maximum Depths Visible by DepthAI?